ramjo326/Coursera-Getting-and-Cleaning-Data-Project/README.md

 The R Script "run_analysis.R" does the following:

-1. Download the datasetfrom "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" if it does not         already exist in the working directory.
+1. Download the dataset from "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip" if it does not         already exist in the working directory.
 2. Using the extracted data:
     1. Merges the training and the test sets to create one data set.
     2. Extracts only the measurements on the mean and standard deviation for each measurement.